hadron-project/hadron/guide/src/usecases/transactional-processing/learn.md

 For Streams, transactions apply only to `ack`'ing that an event or event batch was processed.
 For Pipeline stages, `ack`'ing an event requires an output event which is transactionally recorded as part of the `ack`.

 For both Stream and Pipeline consumers, once an event or event batch has been `ack`'ed, those events will never be processed again by the same consumer group.
 However, it is important to note that Hadron does not use the aforementioned CloudEvents identity for its transactions.
-Hadron Stream partitions use a differnet mechanism to track processing, and users of Hadron should never have to worry about that.
+Hadron Stream partitions use a different mechanism to track processing, and users of Hadron should never have to worry about that.

 For users of Hadron, processing should only ever take into account the `id` and `source` fields of an event to establish identity.